HRMI? Her-me? Her-mi?

 As Ken Roth, Executive Director of Human Rights Watch says, “Comparative data on countries’ human rights performance is a useful way to hold governments to account.
 The Human Rights Measurement Initiative’s work depends on cooperation from human rights defenders everywhere to develop and share the best possible data and to make use of the results.”

-This year we are running the survey in 19 countries: Angola, Australia, Brazil, Democratic Republic of Congo, Fiji, Jordan, Kazakhstan, Kyrgyzstan, Liberia, Mexico, Mozambique, Nepal, New Zealand, Saudi Arabia, South Korea, United Kingdom, United States, Venezuela, and Vietnam.
+This year we are running the survey in 39 countries: American Samoa, Angola, Australia, Brazil, Cook Islands, Democratic Republic of Congo, Federated States of Micronesia, Fiji, French Polynesia, Guam, Jordan, Kazakhstan, Kiribati, Kyrgyzstan, Liberia, Marshall Islands, Mexico, Mozambique, Nauru, Nepal, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Palau, Papua New Guinea, Samoa, Saudi Arabia, Solomon Islands, South Korea, Tokelau, Tonga, Tuvalu, United Kingdom, United States, Vanuatu, Venezuela, Vietnam, and Wallis & Futuna.

 Here’s how the survey works, and how you might be able to take part.

 Why a survey?

 The most accurate information on any country’s overall human rights situation comes from local and regional human rights workers.